Trippin' on a Hole in a Paper Heart

 "Trippin' on a Hole in a Paper Heart" is a song by American rock band Stone Temple Pilots, featured on their third album, Tiny Music...
 Songs from the Vatican Gift Shop.
-An alternative rock tune, it was recorded in 1995 and released as a single the following year.
+An alternative rock tune, it was recorded in 1995 and released as the album's second single the following year.
 The track is also on the greatest hits album, Thank You.
+It was the most played song on active rock radio stations in the United States in 1996.